-- More information about nursing profession can be retrieved from- http://www.aacnnursing.org/
+- More information about the nursing profession can be retrieved from- http://www.aacnnursing.org/

 In only three consecutive terms of full-time, on-campus, students master the rigorous science and nursing coursework to prepare for practice in health care settings ranging from hospitals to clinics to non-profit organizations.
 In addition, students must complete 960 hours of clinical experience in diverse settings across the region including Pittsburgh’s six major teaching hospitals and more than 50 health care facilities; some of these locations are in the Pittsburgh suburbs, and students are responsible for transportation to their clinical locations.
 Upon completion, students are ready to take the National Council Licensure Examination (NCLEX), required to become a registered nurse (RN).

 The faculty, nursing courses, and clinical settings are the same as those for students in Pitt Nursing’s well-regarded, 4-year BSN program.